 “San Francisco’s Chinatown” book and trailer can be found here: https://www.chinatownbooksf.com

-Finding the Story of Orchard Valley, Silicon Valley, and Chinatown in God's Story
+Finding the Story of Chinatown and your community in God’s Story

 Imagine if God were walking through Chinatown.
-What form might God look like?
-"Maybe God looks like an old Chinese grandma.
+Where would you see God?
+“Maybe God looks like an old Chinese grandma.
 Maybe God speaks Cantonese,Russian, or Spanish (all languages prevalent in Chinatown).
 Maybe God is smoking a cigarette.
 Maybe God smells like fish or herbs or incense.
 When we walk through Chinatown, we encounter a God who challenges us because Chinatown challenges us.
-Here, we meet God on God’s terms." - Nate Lee, board member of Kingdom Rice
+Here, we meet God on God’s terms.” – Nate Lee, board member of Kingdom Rice

-In a vicarious way, that's how I imagined Dick and Kathy when they were researching for the book.
-They did not stay on the beaten tourist path; they went into the stories of people.
-For example, they went into the SROs, led in by Chinatown's respected leaders.
+In a vicarious way, that’s how I imagined Dick and Kathy when they were researching for the book.
+They did not stay on the beaten tourist path; they dug deep into the stories of people.
+And though their book is not Christian per se, I believe these stories help illustrate God and his purposes.
+For example, they went into the SROs, led in by Chinatown’s respected leaders.
 Over and over, the book gives witness to how God is bringing about celebration amidst the shame.
 Even secular reviews of the book observe this overarching narrative.
-"New Chinatown photo book explores neighborhood’s journey ‘from shame to celebration'" is the title of one of many reviews of the book.
+“New Chinatown photo book explores neighborhood’s journey ‘from shame to celebration'” is the title of one of many reviews of the book.

 - People from these nations are thirsting for an honor only God’s Story can ultimately give.

 - What are next steps to bringing the Kingdom to our own Ohanas?

 How can the Chinatown story help illustrate our story in God’s?